 - Rigging hardware

 - Personal fall protection equipment and engineered lifeline systems

-To supplement our products, we also provide crane operator training, safe rigging practices training, and fall protection training.
+To supplement our products, we also provide crane operator, safe rigging practices, and fall protection training.

 In this article, we’ll identify and discuss a number of different lifting and rigging challenges we’ve encountered while working with customers who perform stamping and die handling procedures.
 Our goal is to expose you to some of the solutions that are available for these unique lifting and rigging processes.